 Vintage Stand Mixers

 Though hand mixers are more compact and easy to store — it appears to be just as tempting to collect full sized stand mixers.
-If you can’t decide which variety you like more — be like reader Laurie and collect them both.
-Laurie warns that once you start it is hard to stop collecting vintage mixers.
+If you can’t decide which variety you like more — be like reader Lori and collect them both.
+Lori warns that once you start it is hard to stop collecting vintage mixers.

 Above: Reader Claire must have the same addiction — she has so many stand mixers that she has had to start coming up with new uses for them.
 See that mixer under the window?
 It’s bowl is a home for a houseplant.
 Very clever, Claire.

 Above: Reader Ima Pam must have a lot of holiday baking to do — look at all those ingredients.
 Was she unable to decide if she wanted a new mixer or an old mixer — or does she have two because that’s what it takes to get all the baking done?

 I just love Wendy’s pink mixer above — along with the matching radio and retro kitties.
 Apparently the pink vintage Sunbeam mixer was a bridal shower gift from a family friend, who dug it out of her attic when she discovered Wendy was planning to have a pink kitchen.
 How thoughtful.

 The mixer above is an amazing relic of early 20th century kitchens: Claire’s Fitzgerald Magic Maid — circa 1920-1930.
 This guy was definitely made to get the job done.
 Just look at those attachments — including the jadeite bowl and juicer.
 I know that jadeite fans will love this one.